Bank (film): Production

 Arun Kumar revealed that he initially wanted to produce the film but felt that only he could envision the tale correctly, and subsequently chose to direct the venture himself.
 While producing the film through the newly launched Arun Entertainments, he also sets up his own music company, Arun Music.
 He introduced newcomer, Chinni Charan, to be the composer and lyricist.
 The director recruited an ensemble cast of Jackie Shroff, Raghuvaran, Rahul Dev, Abbas and Veda to star.
 Shroff noted that Arun Kumar did not know how to speak English when he met him for the script narration, but was convinced to sign the film owing to the director's enthusiasm.
-The film was shot in three languages, with the same actors appearing in the Tamil, Telugu and Hindi versions.
-Model Sreedhar Rao appeared in a guest role and a song in the film.